Christopher Kelly (civil servant): Post Civil Service career

-Sir Christopher Kelly became the Chairman of the NSPCC in 2002, and in January 2005 became Chairman of the Financial Ombudsman Service, serving until January 2012.
+Sir Christopher Kelly became the Chairman of the NSPCC in 2002, and in January 2005 became chairman of the Financial Ombudsman Service, serving until January 2012.

 On 5 December 2007, Kelly was chosen by the British Prime Minister Gordon Brown to become the Chairman of the Committee on Standards in Public Life.

 In October 2010 he was appointed chairman of the King's Fund.

 In December 2012 he was appointed chairman of the Responsible Gambling Strategy Board (RGSB), starting in April 2013.

-He is a Non-executive member and chairs the Oversight Board of the Office of Budget Responsibility.
-He is a senior independent non-executive director on the board of the Co-op Group, chairing the board of the insurance group, and is a member of the Advisory Board to the Institute of Business Ethics.
+He is a Non-executive member and chairs the oversight board of the Office of Budget Responsibility.
+He is a senior independent non-executive director on the board of the Co-operative Group, chairing the board of the insurance group, and is a member of the advisory board to the Institute of Business Ethics.
+The Co‑operative Group and The Co-operative Bank announced in July 2013 that an independent review of the bank's capital financing would be chaired by Kelly.
+The report, highlighting the bank's governance and management failings, was published on 30 April 2014.

 Recognition

 In 2001, he was created a Knight Commander of the Order of the Bath.